Aircloak/aircloak/user_guides/source/installation.md

 The `salt` parameter is used for anonymization purposes.
 Make sure to create a strongly random secret for this parameter, for example with the following command: `cat /dev/urandom | LC_CTYPE=C tr -dc 'a-zA-Z0-9' | fold -w 64 | head -n 1`.

-In the `data_sources` section we're specifying databases and tables which need to be open to analysts for querying.
+The `data_sources` section configures the databases and tables that will be made available to analysts for querying.
 Each `data_source_x` is itself a json in the form of:

 ```
 {